numbbo/coco/README.md

   postprocessing (file `templateBBOBarticle.html`).

-6. Once your algorithm runs well, **increase the budget** in your experiment script and follow the above steps successively until you are happy.
+6. Once your algorithm runs well, **increase the budget** in your experiment script, if necessary implement independent restarts, and follow the above steps successively until you are happy.

 If you detect bugs or other issues, please let us know by opening an issue in our issue tracker at https://github.com/numbbo/numbbo/issues.